Skip to content

 If we type SiO2=0.7, B2O3=0.2, Na2O=0.1, the results will be the same.

-You can also switch to grid view for better comparison ans export the data to Excel/CSV format:
+You can also switch to table view for better comparison and export the data to Excel/CSV format:

 property-predictor-8.png property-predictor-8-dark.png